-Water Sensitive Urban Design
+Water Sensitive Urban Design (WSUD)

 Water Sensitive Urban Design (WSUD) addresses pollution and erosion issues, while also harnessing alternative water sources.
 ‘Catching’ unused rain water increases drought resilience.
-It also reduces urban temperatures, reliance on drinking water for activities like watering gardens, and improves the health of our natural waterways.
+It also reduces urban temperatures, reliance on drinking water for activities like watering gardens and improves the health of our natural waterways.

-CRC Water Sensitive Cities
+CRC for Water Sensitive Cities

 We have a long history as a founding partner of the Cooperative Research Centre (CRC) for Water Sensitive Cities.
 The CRC for Water Sensitive Cities brings together over 70 research, industry and government partners to investigate the best practices in water management.
-Together we are improving and protecting the health of urban waterways and wetlands, and mitigate against flood risk and damage.
+Together we are improving and protecting the health of urban waterways and wetlands, and mitigating against flood risk and damage.
 See more on Water Sensitive Cities.

 Many Sydney households and businesses have reduced their water use over the last 20 years, but the population is growing and rainfall is declining.
 We still need to reduce water use by about 50 litres per person per day.
-This is achievable by making similar simple changes around our homes.
+This is achievable by making simple changes around our homes.

-Try these Water efficiency tips for households to help you save water and money.
+Try these water efficiency tips for households to help you save water and money.